-If you go by car, there are three options for parking: Saltholmen, Långedrag or Hinsholmen.
-The visitor’s parkinglot at Saltholmen quickly fills up on sunny and warm days, making Långedrag and Hinsholmen better choices.
-From there you can easily take the tram the last few stops to Saltholmen.
+If you go by car, there are three options for parking: Talattagatan and Vikebacken in Långedrag, and during the summer Hinsholmsviken as well.
+At Saltholmen there is only parking for persons with disabilities.
+From Långedrag and Hinsholmen you can easily take the tram the last few stops to Saltholmen.
 You can use the same ticket for the tram and the ferry.

 Also, have a look at the app Parkering Göteborg (Parking in Gothenburg) to see if there are any available parking spots.
 There are also real-time information signs in place, letting you know how many available spots there are.

 The rental bikes Styr & Ställ is a great way of getting to Saltholmen while avoiding the crowds on public transport.
 There are summer stops from June 1 at the parking spaces in Långedrag and Hinsholmen and at Saltholmen.